marcusasar/SQL_Project_Sales_Analysis/README.md

   1. What is the number of sales made in each time of the day?
   2. Which customer type brings the most revenue?
-  3. Which city has the largest tax percent/ VAT (Value Added TAx)?
-  4. Which customer type pays the most VAT?
+  3. Which customer type pays the most VAT?
-  5. What is the most selling product line?
+  4. What is the most selling product line?
-  6. What is the most common payment method?
+  5. What is the most common payment method?

 # Tools Used